IBM/charts/GUIDELINES.md

 Charts should follow the standard Helm file structure: Chart.yaml, values.yaml, README.md, templates, and templates/NOTES.txt should all exist and have useful contents.

-## Chart keywords
+## Required chart keywords

 Chart keywords are used by the IBM Cloud Private user interface, and must be included in Chart.yaml.
 Use keyword `ICP` to indicate the chart is meant for use with IBM Cloud Private, and/or keyword `IKS` to indicate that the chart is meant for use with IBM Cloud Kubernetes Service.
 A chart must also include one or more keywords to indicate the hardware architectures it supports, from the set of `s390x`, `ppc64le`, and `amd64`.
-A list of optional keywords used for categorization in the UI follow in the section covering optional guidance.
+A list of [recommended keywords](#recommended-chart-keywords) used for categorization in the UI follow in the section covering recommended guidance.

 ## Chart version